lambdaclass/cairo-vm-py/README.md

 cairo-rs-py adds Python bindings to the [cairo-rs](https://github.com/lambdaclass/cairo-rs) Cairo VM.

 ## Dependencies
-- Rust
-- Cargo
+- Rust and Cargo
-- pyenv
+- pyenv and python 3.9.15
 - make

 ## Using cairo-rs-py